Ninja202/Ninja202.github.io/_posts/2021-04-30-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "I dont know what to put here"
 date:   2021-04-30
-categories: "Photos"
+categories: "Word_Vomit"
 ---

-## I made a thing!
+## I made a thing
+I have no idea what to put here.
+The markdown editor im using flashes everytime i press SPACE.
+It is late and i am tired.